YESLTD/redmine_export/README.md

 Currently available in russian.

 ## Requirements
-App tested with Redmine 2.5.2.
+Requires python redmine library installed (can be found at https://github.com/maxtepkeev/python-redmine.git) App tested with Redmine 2.5.2.
 In order to get it working don't forget to swich on Redmine's REST web-service on Settings page, authentication tab.